-Correct
+Correct 31

-Now replace the Baseplate by hooking it on to the lug and turn the Lock

-Knob back to Close.

-Next raise and turn the Rewinding

-Knob towards the direction of the arrow leaving the Rewinding Lever at, A, until hard stop is felt in order to tighten the relaxed film in the magazine.
+Now replace the Baseplate by hooking it on to the lug and turn the Lock Knob back to Close.
+Next raise and turn the Rewinding Knob towards the direction of the arrow leaving the Rewinding Lever at, A, until hard stop is felt in order to tighten the relaxed film in the magazine.
 Once the camera is properly loaded the Baseplate should never be opened until the total roll of film has been used and the film rewound into its original magazine.

 Turn the Winding Knob and release the shutter two times in order to advance the exposed portion of the film during in loading.
-Prior to the second releasing of the shutter, set the Exposure Counting Dial to zero (0) by turning it counter-clockwise with you fingernail, catching one of the lugs on the Dial.
+Prior to the second releasing of the shutter, set the Exposure Counting Dial to zero (0) by turning it in either direction with your fingernail, catching one of the lugs on the Dial.
 The Exposure Counting Dial should never be moved after it is set until new film is loaded.
 IMPORTANT: Each time the Winding Knob is turned the Rewinding Knob rotates in a reverse direction.
 This indicates that the film is properly passing to the Take-up Spool for the next exposure.
 If this, however, is not the case the film leader should be wound off from the Take-up Spool and the film reloaded by closely following the same routine explained in the foregoing pages.
 The leader can be prevented from drawing completely into the Magazine by stopping the rewinding motion as soon as the revolving of the Shutter Release Button ceases.
+4. How to unload film Unloading When reaching the end of the film roll, the Winding Knob will no longer turn.
+Do not force it but stop there!
+And shift the